-2. Business unusual

-Companies in 'unusual' mode are developing creative solutions to overcome evolving customer needs.
+2. Business unusual Companies in 'unusual' mode are developing creative solutions to overcome evolving customer needs.
 Technology budgets are likely to remain neutral or shift toward higher priority initiatives.

 3. Business evolved Companies in 'evolve' mode are adapting quickly and offering differentiated services to unlock greater value with new and existing audiences.
 Technology budgets are likely to increase, fueling future growth through innovation.
 How, if at all, will the COVID-19 pandemic impact your company's spending on technology?

-Based on this year's research, we are likely to see

-of businesses increase overall technology spending, when compared to pre-COVID-19 spending levels.
+- Decrease compared to before the COVID-19 pandemic - Stay the same as before the COVID-19 pandemic - Increase compared to before the COVID-19 pandemic - Prefer not to answer/l don't know Based on this year's research, we are likely to see 13% of businesses increase overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced across the global Enterprise segment.

 of businesses decrease overall technology spending, when compared to pre-COVID-19 spending levels.

-of businesses stop or halt overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced in the hardware sector and in Latin America.
+13% of businesses stop or halt overall technology spending, when compared to pre-COVID-19 spending levels.
+This is most pronounced in Latin America.

 of businesses maintain overall technology spending, when compared to pre-COVID-19 spending levels.
-How will COVID-19 impact B2B technology spending in North America?
+This is most pronounced across the global SMB segment.
+How will COVID-19 impact B2B technology spending?
 Figure 1